MaryAnn Cox and Joan Velsmid needed a place to donate or sell the merchandise arriving at MaryAnn’s office at Holy Trinity Catholic Church.

 For the Community-

-Clothes Less Traveled is committed to living our Christian values in everything we do.
+Clothes Less Traveled is committed to living our Values in everything we do.

 Christian Values – We live these values: We love our neighbor as ourselves.
 We are honest, moral and ethical.
 We act with integrity in all things.
 We are caring and generous.